The Emperor Angelfish(Pomacanthus imperator) has long been thought of as one of the most desirable saltwater fish for any aquarist to own.

 Excellent water quality must be kept at all times.
 Ensure the water conditions are kept between 72-82oF (22.2-27.8oC) with a pH of 8.1-8.4 and a specific gravity of 1.020-1.025.

-Partial and regular water changes are a must and good filtration and a strong current is advised.
-We like Hygger Aquarium Circulation Pump to create a strong current to emulate their natural water conditions.
+Partial and regular water changes are a must and good filtration and strong current are advised.
+We like the Marine Maxi-Jet wave maker which are available from Chewy.com online aquatic supplier as it’s inexpensive and reliable.
+This will create a strong current to emulate their natural water conditions.
 I purchased mine from Amazon, the link has been attached to make it easier for you.
 Ensure good levels of oxygenation, this is very important for these fish.

 Caves are an important part of making the Emperor Angelfish feel at home.
 They love big dark caves to hide inside.